bethhamps/mantid/docs/source/release/v4.1.0/sans.rst

 - Exporting table as a batch file is fixed for Mantid Workbench.
 - The warning message raised when you have supplied a transmission run without a direct run has been suppressed when data is still being input.
 The warning will still be raised if you load or process the data.
 - The algorithm :ref:`Load <algm-Load>` can now load NXcanSAS files.
+- The differences between non-compatibility and compatibility modes has been minimised.
+Compatibility mode can now be turned off in the settings tab.
+When off, workspaces stay as EventWorkspaces until the penultimate stage of :ref:`SANSReductionCore <algm-SANSReductionCore>`.
+Bin masking is not performed until workspace has been converted to a histogram.